University of St. Gallen

 Games and Economic Behavior, 104, 2017, 372-391.Idea

-A team structure fundamentally changes effort provision and rent dissipation in tug-of-war contests.
+Teams fundamentally change effort provision and rent dissipation in tug-of-war contests.

 [1] Payoff Shares in Two-Player Contests (with Georg Nöldeke).